 - Justice in a global economy and interdependent world

 Administration of Funds

 The funds are administered by CIAJ on behalf of the successful applicant and are available to support research assistance or other out-of-pocket expenses, but may not be used as an honorarium.
-It is expected that the completed research will be presented to the Institute’s annual meeting in October 2016 in Ottawa (ON).
+It is expected that the completed research will be presented at CIAJ’s 47th Annual conference in October 2023 (Ottawa, ON).

 The maximum amount of the Fellowship is $7,500.
-The selection of the project for the research fellowship will be made by a committee composed of the President of the CIAJ (or his/her nominee), the CIAJ Academic Advisor, one of the Co-Chairs of the Education and Research Planning Committee, and one other person selected by the Executive Committee.
+The selection of the project for the research fellowship will be made by a committee composed of the President of the CIAJ (or his/her nominee), one of the Co-Chairs of the Education and Research Planning Committee, and one other person selected by the Executive Committee.